iPublicis/plugin-bundle-activation/README.md

 ## Description

-How many times do you setup a new site and had to install the same plugins over and over again?
+How many times do you setup a new *WordPress* site and had to install the same plugins over and over again?

 This plugin creates a way to automatically install and activate plugins just using a simple JSON file and with no extra coding required.
 The plugins can be either bundled, downloaded from the WordPress Plugin Repository or downloaded from another external source.